richarcb/TTK4145-Sanntidsprogrammering/esm/README.md

 Messages from the control module - Concrete actions which must be done, such as illuminate and darken lights, new hall orders and clear orders.

-This module also contains backup features, which saves all its Cab orders in a txt file in case of the program gets terminated and needs to reinitialize.
+This module also contains backup functions, which saves all its Cab orders in a txt file in case of the program gets terminated and needs to reinitialize.